 - Where banks are beneficiaries of government commitments to ensure the systemic stability of the financial system they should provide a transparent additional return to government revenue.

-- The Government has a role to ensure that people are given access to impartial financial advice.
+- The government has a role to ensure that people have access to impartial financial advice tailored to their circumstances.

 - The banking and finance industry should serve the broader public interest by promoting financial stability, productive over speculative investment, social security and ecological sustainability.

-- Publicly owned financial institutions could play a key role in steering funds into more productive and sustainable long-term uses.
+- Financial institutions should be incentivised to play a key role in steering funds into more productive and sustainable long-term uses.

 - All communities, including the most disadvantaged and remote, should have access to basic banking services on nationally comparable terms.

-- Risks associated with an investment in financial instruments must be transparent.
+- Risks associated with an investment in financial instruments must be clearly disclosed.

 - Australia should promote international cooperation to strengthen banking regulation in all countries and the oversight of cross-border banking groups.

 The Australian Greens want: